Roman-Yarinski/trading/docs/interfaces/ITradingPlatform.md

 Performs the upkeep based on the provided performData.

+_This function is external and non-reentrant.
+Requires at least one order ID to be provided for execution.
-_Requires the performData does contain any order IDs.
+It decodes the performData to retrieve the order IDs.
+Calls the executeOrders function to execute the specified orders.
 Emits a {OrderExecuted} event for each executed order._

 #### Parameters